Trump's options in Syria include airstrikes, partnerships, experts say

 “It can’t be the U.S. alone firing off 50 cruise missiles,” Coffey said.
 “Other countries who have similar capabilities should also participate.”

-He also added that a Middle Eastern country – such as Qatar, Saudi Arabia or the United Arab Emeritus – could also join the coalition.
+He also added that a Middle Eastern country – such as Qatar, Saudi Arabia or the United Arab Emirates – could also join the coalition.

 “I think it would be worth the diplomatic legwork that it would require.
 It would send a very strong message if Arab countries participated,” Coffey said.